nubenetes/awesome-kubernetes/docs/demos.md

 ### Red Hat AMQ Streams (Kafka)
 - [developers.redhat.com: HTTP-based Kafka messaging with Red Hat AMQ Streams](https://developers.redhat.com/blog/2020/08/04/http-based-kafka-messaging-with-red-hat-amq-streams/)
+- [developers.redhat.com: Message broker integration made simple with Red Hat Fuse](https://developers.redhat.com/blog/2021/01/08/message-broker-integration-made-simple-with-red-hat-fuse/) This article presents a sample integration between Red Hat AMQ 7 and IBM MQ, using Red Hat Fuse 7 for the integration.
+Traditionally, developers have used resource adapters for message bridging with external systems.
+A resource adapter is a system library that provides connectivity to an enterprise information system (EIS).
+Similar to how a Java Database Connectivity (JDBC) driver provides connectivity to a database management system, a resource adapter plugs into an application server such as Red Hat JBoss Enterprise Application Platform (JBoss EAP).
+It then connects the application server, enterprise information system, and the enterprise application.

 ## Jenkins Demos
 * [kublr.com: cicd pipeline with jenkins nexus kubernetes](https://kublr.com/blog/cicd-pipeline-with-jenkins-nexus-kubernetes/)